colarain/datasharing/README.md

 to see the raw data, understand the steps in the processing pipeline, and be able to incorporate hidden sources of variability in one's data analysis.
 On the other hand, for many data types, the processing steps are well documented and standardized.
 So the work of converting the data from raw form to directly analyzable form can be performed before calling on a statistician.
-This can dramatically speed the turnaround time, since the statistician doesn't have to work through all the pre-processing steps first.
+This can dramatically speed the turnaround【n. 转变；转向；突然好转；回车道】 time, since the statistician doesn't have to work through all the pre-processing steps first.